-Staff is pleased to submit the Multi-Year Capital Improvement Plan (CIP) for the fiscal years 2022 - 2026.
+Staff is pleased to submit the Multi-Year Capital Improvement Plan (CIP) for the fiscal years 2023 - 2027.
 The CIP represents the Village's commitment to maintaining infrastructure and capital items needed to carry out the Village's mission of Engage, Preserve, and Advance.

 The purpose of preparing a CIP is to assist decision makers in identifying resources needed to maintain infrastructure, services and service levels, and potential future funding challenges and policy considerations.
-The COVID-19 crisis has had a significant impact on capital programs in the short-term.
-The impact to programs for FY2022 are noted throughout this document.
+Now that the impact of the pandemic is more certain, staff is proposing a significant program for FY2022/2023 that includes items delayed during the pandemic.